angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 of Thassa's Oracle.
 These lists use Experimental Frenzy as a card advantage engine and win condition in tandem with Doomsday.

 ## What is the _best_ Doomsday archetype?
-Of that archetype what are the _best_ colours to run?
+Of that archetype what are the _best_ colors to run?

-Doomsday has the most proven results of the archetypes listed above with performances that outnumbers TCDeck numbers of the previous 10 years preceding it for all archetypes (excluding 5-0 publications).
+Doomsday has the most proven results of the archetypes listed above with performances that outnumber TCDeck numbers of the previous 10 years preceding it for all archetypes (excluding 5-0 publications).

-Within Doomsday there is no definitive _best_ colour configuration to run.
+Within Doomsday there is no definitive _best_ color configuration to run.
 Success has been had with straight {U}{B}, {U}{B}{W}, {U}{B}{R}, {U}{B}{G} and
 even {U}{B}{R}{G} across the years with most decks having an almost entirely {U}{B} maindeck configuration.
-The tools that are effective and provided by each colour depend on the meta at the time and the pilot's preferences in deck building.
+The tools that are effective and provided by each color depend on the meta at the time and the pilot's preferences in deck building.

 ## What list should I start on?
 What is the _best_ list to play?